PEOPLE'S WATER CAMPAIGN 2021

 We now walk forward into the third year of the People’s Water Campaign with a deeper understanding of the intersectional nature of the crises we face, with more communities awakened to the plight of people & planet, and with an expanded network of individuals & organizations willing to take critical steps to challenge the status quo which continues to perpetuate injustice in many different yet interlinked forms.
 We need to be committed, persistent, bold, and united in our advocacy, education, & mobilization to confront the climate crisis and protect water in 2022.
 It will take all of this and more to meaningfully move our society towards both the immediate actions and systemic changes needed to address the threats of climate change, colonialism, and capitalism.
 It is a challenging yet worthy path we will walk in year 3 of the People’s Water Campaign to ensure water is protected & progress is made on the threats we face in Ontario.
 We are more committed than ever to take on this challenge and we look forward to walking beside each of you on this path in 2022.

-Watershed 2021 was a virtual conference on Saturday, October 16th which centered grassroots and indigenous voices to connect the dots between local water issues.
+Watershed 2021 was a virtual conference on Saturday, October 16th which centered grassroots and Indigenous voices to connect the dots between local water issues.
 For anyone who did not purchase a ticket to Watershed 2021, you can contribute $5 here to gain access to the videos of the sessions to watch at your convenience or you can view them for free starting in October 2022.

 Do you like this page?